OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 the code deletes the part, it changes the document type internally and renames the document so that it uses the .docx extension.

-The code starts by opening the document by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)">**Open** method and indicating that the document should be open for read/write access (the final true parameter).
-The code then retrieves a reference to the Document part by using the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart">**MainDocumentPart** property of the word processing document.
+The code starts by opening the document by using the **Open** method and indicating that the document should be open for read/write access (the final true parameter).
+The code then retrieves a reference to the Document part by using the **MainDocumentPart** property of the word  processing document.

 ```csharp
     using (WordprocessingDocument document =